sagemath/trac_to_gh/Issue 3539.md

 # Issue 3539: bug in DirichletGroup -- bad code

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3539

 Original creator: was